shd101wyy/Walley0.3/README.md

 	(write-file file-name string-that-write-to-file) write string to file
 get-curr-dir: # need nodejs support
 	(get-curr-dir) return current dir
-function-doc: get function doc
+get-function-doc: get function doc
-	(function-doc your_function) => the docstring of that function
+	(get-function-doc your_function) => the docstring of that function
+set-function-doc: set function doc
+	(set-function-doc your_function your_doc) => set your_doc as docstring of your_function

 ```
 <h2>Math Module</h2>